Alexander von Rohr

 80333 Munich, Germany

 I am a postdoctoral researcher at the Technical University of Munich affiliated with the Learning Systems and Robotics Lab.
-My research focuses on Bayesian optimization for robot learning, as well as risk-aware and robust reinforcement learning.
+My research is on embodied AI, specifically Bayesian optimization for robot learning, as well as risk-aware and robust reinforcement learning.

-During the first part of my PhD, I conducted research at the Max Planck Institute for Intelligent Systems as a member of the Intelligent Control Systems Group, led by Prof. Sebastian Trimpe.
-Later, I relocated with my research group to RWTH Aachen University, where we established the new Institute for Data Science in Mechanical Engineering.
-Throughout this period, I was associated with the International Max Planck Research School for Intelligent Systems (IMPRS-IS), and my PhD was supported by IAV.
+I conducted my PhD research at the Max Planck Institute for Intelligent Systems as a member of the Intelligent Control Systems Group and Institute for Data Science in Mechanical Engineering at the RWTH Aachen University, both led by Prof. Sebastian Trimpe.
+I was an associated scholar with the International Max Planck Research School for Intelligent Systems (IMPRS-IS), and my PhD was supported by IAV.

-Before joining the Max Planck Institute for my master’s thesis and later pursuing my PhD in 2018, I studied Computer Science at the University of Lübeck.
-I earned my Bachelor’s degree in Electrical Engineering from BHT Berlin in 2013.
+Before joining the Max Planck Institute, I studied Computer Science at the University of Lübeck.
+I earned my Bachelor’s degree in Electrical Engineering from BHT Berlin.
 Between these degrees, I worked as a full-time Software Engineer in Hamburg.

 news